magnusviri/magnusviri.com/_posts/2012-05-10-classic-video-games.md

 [Get a pdf sample](http://jordanmechner.com/wp-content/uploads/resources/POP_sample.pdf)

 Page 15:
-> She said that Broderbund is a really nice, warm, friendly place to work, but for programmers it’s actually not that great a deal.
-The older ones, like Chris and David, are starting to get scared, because programming’s the only marketable skill they have, and it’s a young man’s game.
-The new crop of kids coming up are willing to work harder and cheaper, and don’t have girlfriends or families yet to cut into their working hours.
-And nobody knows how long the games market will be around, or what it’ll be like next year.
+> She said that Broderbund is a really nice, warm, friendly place to work, but for programmers it's actually not that great a deal.
+The older ones, like Chris and David, are starting to get scared, because programming's the only marketable skill they have, and it's a young man's game.
+The new crop of kids coming up are willing to work harder and cheaper, and don't have girlfriends or families yet to cut into their working hours.
+And nobody knows how long the games market will be around, or what it'll be like next year.

 Page 17:
 > Then a strange thing happened.
 I started getting images in my head of the characters: the Sultan. the Princess. the Boy.
 I saw the scenes in my mind as if it were a Disney movie.
-So I wrote up a scenario — churned it out in an hour.
+So I wrote up a scenario - churned it out in an hour.

 Page 31:
 > Visited Danny Gorlin.
-He’s sunk more money into developing the development system to end all development systems.
+He's sunk more money into developing the development system to end all development systems.
 Saw the final version of Airheart.
-It’s got some staggering special effects and it’s no fun at all to play.
+It's got some staggering special effects and it's no fun at all to play.
 >
 > Danny thinks spending a million bucks on a development system will give him an edge.
 He might be right.
 But the best Apple games have been developed on a plain Apple II with two disk drives.
-Lucasfilm spent a million bucks to make Rescue on Fractalus and Ball Blaster, and those games aren’t signicantly better than, or different from, the competition.
-The real strides forward – Raster Blaster, Choplifter, (what the hell) Karateka – were the work of solo programmers with no special resources.
+Lucasfilm spent a million bucks to make Rescue on Fractalus and Ball Blaster, and those games aren't signicantly better than, or different from, the competition.
+The real strides forward - Raster Blaster, Choplifter, (what the hell) Karateka - were the work of solo programmers with no special resources.

 Page 37:
-> Everyone in the office has been playing a lot of Tetris – a Russian submission for the IBM PC.
-It’s a classic, like Breakout.
-But I don’t think Broderbund is going to publish it.
+> Everyone in the office has been playing a lot of Tetris - a Russian submission for the IBM PC.
+It's a classic, like Breakout.
+But I don't think Broderbund is going to publish it.
 The knaves.